 and (hasPatient some DeadOrganism) (1)

-and (hasProcessualPart some BiologicalDeathProcess)
+and (ProcessualPartOf some BiologicalDeathProcess)

-and (hasInjuryInstant some PointInTime)
+and (hasInstant some PointInTime)

 indicating that a death event is an event that occurs in at least one location, and in which a dead organism is a participant.
 It also states that there are one or more biological processes as part of the death process and it takes place at a given moment in time.
+Note that death event and death process are grounded in the definition of Event and Process in terms of time, being the former instantaneous while the latter takes place in a time interval.

 This definition lacks precision regarding how to preserve identity between the living and the dead organism, as the living individual is not specified in the axiomatic description.
 According to the class definition, there is no guarantee that the living and the dead body are identical, since the patients of the DeathEvent and BiologicalDeathProcess may not be the same.